cdktf/cdktf-provider-cloudflare/docs/logpushOwnershipChallenge.csharp.md

 - *Type:* string

-The zone identifier to target for the resource.
-Must provide only one of `account_id`, `zone_id`.
+The Zone ID to use for this endpoint.
+Mutually exclusive with the Account ID.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/logpush_ownership_challenge#zone_id LogpushOwnershipChallenge#zone_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/logpush_ownership_challenge#zone_id LogpushOwnershipChallenge#zone_id}

 ---